-The total number of LUQ's data sets is: 150 (Added to 2 non-LTER hosted data set for a total of 151)
+The total number of LUQ's token data sets is: 151 (Added to 1 that has been deprecated and 2 non-LTER hosted data set for a total of 154)

 |Numeric Data Set ID||Title (Data Set Identifier)||Abstract||Owner/Creator||Duration (Period of Time)||Status||Date Range|